nate-browne/staffparser/README.md

 me up.
 I'm pretty sure all you need to do is have a working version of Python and set up the path correctly (or use python3 explicitly) but I'm not sure.*

+Be warned: Gmail now has a setting called "Less secure app access" that you will have to turn off to be able to send emails via the script.
+Technically, you could always just export to file, copy and paste, and send it that way, but I digress.

 ### The Files

 #### The .tsv File